Classifying signatures: search, gather, and lca methods.

 Note that while ANI can be estimated from either the Jaccard Index or the Containment Index, ANI from Containment is preferable (more accurate).
 For sourmash search, sourmash prefetch, and sourmash gather, you can optionally return confidence intervals around containment-derived ANI estimates, which take into account the impact of the scaling factor (via --estimate-ani-ci).

-For details on ANI estimation, please see our preprint “Debiasing FracMinHash and deriving confidence intervals for mutation rates across a wide range of evolutionary distances,” here, Hera et al., 2022.
+For details on ANI estimation, please see the paper “Deriving confidence intervals for mutation rates across a wide range of evolutionary distances using FracMinHash”, Hera et al., 2023.

 What commands should I use?